liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/11-ntlm-authentication.markdown

 NTLM (NT LAN Manager) is a suite of Microsoft protocols that provide authentication, integrity, and confidentiality for users.
-Though Microsoft has adopted Kerberos in modern versions of Windows server, NTLM is still used when authenticating to a workgroup. @product@ now supports NTLM v2 authentication.
+Though Microsoft has adopted Kerberos in modern versions of Windows server, NTLM is still used when authenticating to a workgroup. @sharepoint@ now supports NTLM v2 authentication.
 NTLM v2 is more secure and has a stronger authentication process than NTLMv1.

-| **Note:** NTLM authentication was deprecated in @product-ver@ and was removed.
+| **Note:** NTLM authentication was deprecated in @sharepoint-ver@ and was removed.
 | You can still install it from Marketplace [here](https://web.liferay.com/marketplace/-/mp/application/125668266)
 | or [here](https://web.liferay.com/marketplace/-/mp/application/125668305).

-Note that in order to use NTLM SSO, @product@'s portal instance authentication type must be set to screen name.
+Note that in order to use NTLM SSO, @sharepoint@'s portal instance authentication type must be set to screen name.

-| **Note:** To USE NTLM with @product@, you must configure your browser.
+| **Note:** To USE NTLM with @sharepoint@, you must configure your browser.
 Consult
 | your browser vendor's documentation for the details.

 Most importantly, all users *must* be imported from an Active Directory server.
-NTLM (and Kerberos) works only if the users are in the AD; otherwise any SSO requests initiated by @product@ fail.
+NTLM (and Kerberos) works only if the users are in the AD; otherwise any SSO requests initiated by @sharepoint@ fail.

 NTLM configuration can be applied either at the system scope or at the scope of